Generate Custom Metrics from Spans and Traces

 Span-based metrics are considered custom metrics and billed accordingly.
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avoid impacting your billing.

-Updating existing span-based metrics
+Update existing metrics

 Edit an existing metrics